reltubttam/flatback/README.md

 # flatback

-Flatten control flow of callback based asynchronous functions using generators.
+Flatten control flow of callback based asynchronous functions using generators in a similar manner to async / await.
 The aims for this module are the following:
 - Maintain the distinction between errors passed to callbacks and thrown exceptions.
 - Concurrent execution should be intuitive and not require dedicated library functions.  `Promise.all([P1, ..., Pn])` and `Promise.race([P1, ..., Pn])` i'm looking at you.
 - Arguments should be passable into the generator function so integration with other libraries is easy.

-This is achieved by yielding functions within the generator function, each function takes a number of callbacks as arguments and data is passed back from these in a yielded array at the corresponding index.
+This is achieved by yielding functions that take only callback arguments within the generator function, the result of the yield will then be the data passed to each callback in an array.
 The magic behind this works by flatback checking the length property on the function supplied to find the number of callbacks to expect.
 To make concurrent execution simple and composable, the following rules govern these callbacks:
 - Execution only returns to the generator when all callbacks have been called.
 This means the time taken will be as slow as the slowest task if a different callback is used for each.
 - Each callback can only be called once, later calls are ignored.
 This means the time taken will be as slow as the fastest task if one callback is shared by tasks, however data passed back from later calls is lost.
+- Where the number of callbacks required is not fixed, an array of functions can be built to the required length and then yielded.
+The results that each of the functions within it would produce are then returned in the appropriate place in an array.
-- A try catch block can be placed around a yielded expression and will trap any synchronous exceptions occurring there.
+- A try catch block can be placed around any yielded expression and will trap any synchronous exceptions occurring there.

 ## Installation